 Forthcoming

-• Appel, Ruth, Jennifer Pan and Margaret E. Roberts “Partisan conflict over content moderation is more than disagreement about facts.”
-Science Advances.
-Forthcoming.
+• Appel, Ruth E., Jennifer Pan, and Margaret E. Roberts.
+“Partisan conflict over content moderation is more than disagreement about facts.”
+Science Advances 9.44 (2023): eadg6799.
+Copy here.

 • Chien, Jennifer, Margaret Roberts, and Berk Ustun.
 “Algorithmic Censoring in Dynamic Learning Systems.”
-Accepted EAAMO ’23.
+In Proceedings of the 3rd ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization, pp. 1-20.
+2023.
+Copy here.

 • Yang, Eddie, and Margaret E. Roberts.
 “The Authoritarian Data Problem.”
 Journal of Democracy 34, no. 4 (2023): 141-150.
 Copy here.